-Aim of the test is to check the conformance of the unit to the requirements on I{OFF} and I{OFFHI} in Table 1 "Mode Transition Parameters" in section 4.5 of the standard (include suitable reference).
+Aim of the test is to check the conformance of the unit to the requirements on IOFF and IOFFHI in Table 1 "Mode Transition Parameters" in section 4.5 of the standard (include suitable reference).

-The test can be performed by supplying power to the device under test from either a PV module or a DC sources.
+The test shall be performed by supplying power to the device under test from either a PV module or a DC sources.
 Therefore two test setups are specified, but just the suitable one shall be performed.